Dark Under-eye Circles? Look Like You've Slept 8 Hours in 5 Steps

 Got less than eight hours of sleep?
 Try these five steps to get rid of puffiness and dark under-eye circles ASAP.

 We’ve all been there.
 You start watching a new TV show a little too late in the evening.
 One episode becomes two, three, four...
 Next thing you know, it’s 3 a.m. and you’re supposed to be up in a few hours.
 You have a big presentation to look good for first thing in the morning, but you wake up looking like a player in Squid Game.
 Puffy cheeks, dark under-eye circles, cracked lips — what’s a girl to do?
 These five easy steps will make you look like you had enough shut-eye.

 A study by the Sleep Research Society published in Oxford Academic suggests that sleep deprivation can cause dehydration.
 Specifically, people who get less than six hours of sleep are up to 59% more likely to be dehydrated than those who slept for 8 hours.
 The group’s conclusion?
 If you’re tired, drink more water.
-So go ahead and drink a glass of water first thing in the morning to immediately rehydrate.
+So go ahead and to immediately rehydrate.
 This also flushes out toxins, prevents headaches, improves mood, increases energy, and gets the blood flowing to your skin.